w3c/vc-bitstring-status-list-test-suite/README.md

 To add your implementation to this test suite see the `w3c-ccg/vc-test-suite-implementations` [README](https://github.com/w3c-ccg/vc-test-suite-implementations/blob/main/README.md).
 Add the tags `StatusList2021` along with `Revocation` or
-`Suspension` to run your issuer and verifier against this tests suite.
+`Suspension` to run your issuer and verifier against this test suite.

 Note: To run the tests, some implementations require client secrets that can be passed as env variables to the test script.
 To see which ones require client